 The legal system is based on Spanish Law and British Common Law.

 The annual growth rate, once among the highest in Asia, is in constant decline.
-About ten million Filipinos live abroad.
+Over ten million Filipinos live abroad.

 |Agricultural prod. index (2004-06=100)||113.44||index||2016|